dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3109: Corporate welfare can neglect social responsibility.
+### T3109: Corporate success positively impacts the economy and society.

 |Support|
 |---|